CraftAcademyLabs/ca_course_v2/week_03/material/01_employee_list/07_accessing_a_specific_employee.md

 **image: accessing_a_specific_employee_03**

-You may have noticed that we're passing down an ```id``` prop that is equal to the individual employee's id.
+Notice that we are passing down an ```id``` prop that stores the value of the individual employee's id.
 We will use this id to specify our next API request.

 So, with the first test in the green, let's get down with the second one!

 ## Accessing single employee data
-Having taken a look at the [reqres](https://reqres.in/) documentation, we noticed that, in order to target a specific employee, we need a *unique identifier* at the end of the request path.
+Having taken a closer look at the [reqres](https://reqres.in/) documentation, we noticed that, in order to target a specific employee, we need a *unique identifier* at the end of the request path.
 But other than that, it will look very similar to our previous API request:

 **image: accessing_a_specific_employee_04**